Version: v5

 Android

-You need to add the public key to android/app/src/main/res/values/strings.xml under the name RepackPublicKey.
+Add the public key to android/app/src/main/res/values/strings.xml under the name RepackPublicKey.
 Add the following to your strings.xml and then copy the contents of code-signing.pem.pub and paste them inside of the <string> tags:

 strings.xml